EDI-Systems/M5P01_Prokaron/README.md

 ### Compilation

-The **Keil uVision** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
+The **Vendor Toolchain** or **GNU Makefile** projects for various microcontrollers are available in the **_Project_** folder.
 Refer to the readme files in each folder for specific instructions about how to run them.
 However, keep in mind that some examples may need vendor-specific libraries such as the STM HAL.
 Some additional drivers may be required too.

 ## Running the tests